 Schlumberger Technology Corporation

-In the past, Schlumbergers Radiation Safety Administrator was charged with sending out paper copies of documents via regular mail to over 100 locations around the country.
-Not only was this task extremely time consuming and quite costly, but often the right information was not falling into the hands of the right people.
-Internal audits would find that individuals were not receiving this very important and necessary information.
+In the past, Schlumberger’s Radiation Safety Administrator was charged with sending out paper copies of documents via regular mail to over 100 locations around the country.
+Not only was this task extremely time consuming and costly, but often the correct information was not falling into the hands of the right people.
+Internal audits would find that individuals were not receiving this important and necessary information.
 As a result, a web-based system of disseminating these documents was established.
-This system facilitates the instantaneous distribution of information through a weekly email, which notifies the appropriate people of the documents that they are required to receive.
-The people receiving the emails are directed to access the Schlumbergers website to retrieve this information.
-Now, hours of time spent copying, labeling and mailing have been eliminated, and furthermore, this innovation has resulted in an increased awareness of Schlumbergers website.
+This system facilitates the instantaneous distribution of information through a weekly email, which notifies the appropriate people of the documents that they are supposed to receive.
+The people receiving the emails are directed to access the Schlumberger’s website to retrieve this information.
+Now, hours of time spent copying, labeling, and mailing have been eliminated and, furthermore, this innovation has resulted in an increased awareness of Schlumberger’s website.

 City of Virginia Beach, Virginia

 The Public Utilities/Water Resources Department of the City of Virginia Beach was experiencing a lack of positive communication and coordination among divisions of the Department of Public Utilities.
 According to administrative secretary Teresa Aylesworth, information just wasn't flowing properly between different divisions.
 To the rescue came the Administrative Support Group (ASG), a team of eight representing five divisions and the Directors Office in Public Utilities.
 ASG's mission was to identify, recommend, and initiate process improvements in support of the city's organizational values, with the goal of improved communication among Public Utilities members.
 The team's efforts proved fruitful and ended up creating a system where information is now passed routinely from one division to another.
 All levels of the organization became involved, and there is little, if any, direction from management.